symblai/getting-started-samples/examples/node/async-url/summary-ui-audio/README.md

 #  Using the Summary-UI API

 This is a simple main-style sample application using Symbl's Summary UI API.
-This application will post an video file to the platform and obtain the Summary results via a pre-canned UI when they become available.
+This application will post an audio file to the platform and obtain the Summary results via a pre-canned UI when they become available.

 ## Getting started